jimstudt/ook-decoder/README.md

 In general, ookd matters for performance, but the clients don't.
 The data reduction between the two is just too large for the clients to matter.

+### Testing ###

+You can record a raw IQ data stream using something like...

+    rtl_sdr -f 433900000 -s 250000 -n 25000000 /tmp/my-filename.iq

+... and then play that back into `ookd` at high speed using the `-r` flag.

 ### Building on Mac OS X ###

 You will need the rtl-sdr library to build.
 You can install this with: